Men's Soccer Coaching Staff

 In his second season he produced a MAAC All-Rookie team selection and eight All-Academic Team members.

-Last year the program produced its first All-Conference player since 2009, its first First Team All-Conference selection since 1999, and Rider’s first male Academic All-American since 1995.
+In 2013 the program produced its first All-Conference player since 2009, its first First Team All-Conference selection since 1999, and Rider’s first male Academic All-American since 1995.

 “After a national search that attracted a quality pool of candidates it became increasingly apparent that the best fit for us was the guy who does not have to change addresses in accepting the job,” Rider Director of Athletics Don Harnum said when Inverso was hired.